 - The Shark Bay Prawn Managed Fishery

 - The Abalone Managed Fishery

 - The Shark Bay Scallop Managed Fishery

-- The Abrolhos Island Scallop Fishery
+- The Abbrolhos Island Scallop Fishery

 - Abrolhos Island and Mid West Trawl Managed Fishery

 - South West Trawl Managed Fishery

 - Shark bay Beach Seine and Mesh Net Managed Fishery

 - Exmouth Gulf Beach Seine Fishery

 - Western Australian Salmon Managed Fishery

 - Australian Herring Fishery

 - West Coast Purse Seine Managed Fishery

 - Mid West Purse Seine Managed Fishery

 - Sharp bay Snapper Managed Fishery

 - West Coast Gillnet and Demersal Longline Interim Managed Fishery

-A previous assessment under the MSC program was conducted on the western rock lobster fishery in 1999 - 2000.
+A previous assessment under the MSC program was conducted on the Western Australia rock lobster fishery in 1999 - 2000.
 The assessment was conducted by Scientific Certification Systems, Inc. under contract to the Western Australian Fishing Industry Council.
-Under the initial assessment, the western rock lobster fishery was certified with a number of conditions.
+Under the initial assessment, the Western Australia rock lobster fishery was certified with a number of conditions.
 In general, the conditions assigned to the fishery during the initial assessment were addressed by the client.
-However, SCS found during its last surveillance audit of the fishery that in a number of instances, the work completed to address the conditions was still lacking the robustness thought necessary by the assessment team.
+However, SCS found during a number of surveillance audits of the fishery that in a number of instances, the work completed to address the conditions was still lacking the robustness thought necessary by the assessment team.
 The need for additional effort in part was a result of conditions that required more time than originally anticipated.
 In other instances, it was the result of a learning process.
 The requirements put upon the fishery after the initial assessment were the first within the MSC system and embodied leading edge ideas about ecosystem management that required a learning process to deliver.
 Contracts now in place and required to be completed as part of the original assessment and this re-assessment will provide the robust ecosystem review necessary to improve the management of the fishery in terms of providing comprehensive management of potential and actual ecosystem impacts.
+The timeline for completing the ongoing work on both stock assessment reviews and ecological risk assessments is slated to be completed before the end of 2007.
+Satisfactorily completing these ongoing conditions (from previous surveillance audit reports) is also part of several conditions that are associated with this assessment.
+The continued certification of this fishery relies significantly on these projects being done in a timely manner and to a level of detail satisfactory to the certification body (SCS).